fullstackedorg/workspace/docs/Develop/Files structure/Introduction.md

 # Files Structure

+FullStacked mostly uses the `*[service].[type].[ext]` syntax.
+This way it is easy to regroup the needed scripts per service name.
+The most important folders are `server` and `webapp` that defines your entrypoints for both your backend and frontend.

 ## Example

 This is what a file structure would look like for a project currently using TailwindCSS in the frontend with expressjs in the backend and wordpress as the CMS.